hsk/trans/typeclass/impl_tclass.md

   where List is the name of the list type data constructor.

-  Since this class has only one method a tuple is not needed; normally a dictionary would be tuple containing a denition for each method.
+  Since this class has only one method a tuple is not needed; normally a dictionary would be tuple containing a definition for each method.
-  The context indicates that the rst argument to the List type constructor must be in the Eq class.
+  The context indicates that the first argument to the List type constructor must be in the Eq class.

   Dispatching a method requires selection of the appropriate function from a dictionary.
-  Selector functions which retreive a method from a dictionary are also dened as the static type environment is processed.
+  Selector functions which retreive a method from a dictionary are also defined as the static type environment is processed.
   (In the previous example no selectors are needed since there is no tuple in the dictionary.)

-  These simply extract a component of a dictionary tuple, a constant time operation since each member function is located at a specic place in the dictionary.
+  These simply extract a component of a dictionary tuple, a constant time operation since each member function is located at a specific place in the dictionary.
   Dictionaries are only used where overloading cannot be resolved at compile time.
-  When the type associated with a method is known at compile type the type specic version of the method is called directly without using the dictionary.
+  When the type associated with a method is known at compile type the type specific version of the method is called directly without using the dictionary.

 ## 5 Type Inference